jsforce/jsforce-website/src/partials/document/bulk.html.md

 });
 ```

-### Loading From CSV File
+### Load From CSV File

 It also supports bulk loading from CSV file.
-Just use CSV file input stream as `input` argument in `Bulk#load(sobjectType, operation, input)`, instead of passing records in array.
+Just use CSV file input stream as `input` argument
+in `Bulk#load(sobjectType, operation, input)`, instead of passing records in array.

 ```javascript
 //